 Alaska's Glacier Country

-The highlights of this small ship cruise with UnCruise Adventures include: • One day in Glacier Bay National Park, joined by park ranger • Wilderness exploration in the Tongass National Forest, Ford's Terror Wilderness Area, and Glacier Bay National Park • Get close up to Alaska's most impressive glaciers • Fords Terror Wilderness Area by skiff • Humpback whales in Frederick Sound and Chatham Strait • Wildlife searches: black and brown bears, eagles, sea otters, harbor seals, sea lions, sea birds • Kayak, paddle board and skiff remote inlets • Beachcombing, tide pool, and forest ecology discoveries
+The highlights of this small ship cruise with UnCruise Adventures include: • One day in Glacier Bay National Park, joined by a park ranger • Get close up to glaciers: Dawes, Margerie, and Grand Pacific • Bushwhack in the Tongass National Forest • Fords Terror Wilderness Area by skiff and hike inland on Chichagof Island • Humpback whales in Frederick Sound and Chatham Strait • Wildlife searches: black and brown bears, eagles, sea otters, harbor seals, sea lions, sea birds • Kayak, paddle board and skiff remote inlets • Beachcombing, tide pool, and forest ecology discoveries

 Day 3: Glacier Bay National Park You're in for a real treat.
 A National Park ranger comes aboard to share expert insight.
 Have your binoculars handy - South Marble Island is a birder's slice of heaven.
 Puffins scoot through the water.
 Guillemots and gulls chatter up the airwaves.
 The snoozing sea lions don't seem to mind.
 More thrills and chills await as you cruise to the far end of John Hopkins Inlet or Tarr Inlet where glaciers calve into the water.
 Backed by knife-edged peaks, bears forage along the shoreline of Tidal Inlet.
 Mountain goats too.
 Back at Bartlett Cove, if time and daylight allow, take a forest hike around the park's HQ, and say farewell to your ranger.